Welcome to HFE!

 Yes.
 HFE offers an After School Care program (ASC), which runs from dismissal until 6:00 p.m.
 Our director, along with a group of college student workers, will supervise the children during this time.
 Students attending ASC will walk directly down to the cafeteria at dismissal where the ASC teachers will greet them and get them signed in.
 They begin with attendance and prayer, followed by a snack.
 The students then work on their homework or read until around 4:00 p.m.
 Depending on the weather, students will then either play outside or split up between the cafeteria and the Activity Center for games, puzzles, coloring, and other activities.

-Payment is based on the amount of days that your children attend in one month, and payment per day is broken up by half-time and full-time status.
-If you pick up your child by or before 4:30 p.m., you will be charged $5.00 per child for that day.
-If you pick up your child between 4:30 and 6:00 p.m., you will be charged $6.00 per child for that day.
-Attendance is taken at 4:30 by the director to determine half or full-time status for the day.
+Payment is based on the amount of days that your children attend in one month.
+Payment cost a flat $6.00 per child per day, no matter when the child is picked up between the 3:30 – 6:00 p.m. time frame.
 This is recorded for the whole month, and invoices for that month will go home at the beginning of the following month.
-These fees are for the current school year, but we are anticipating an increase for the 2015-2016 school year which will be determined this summer.
+These fees are for the current school year, but there can always be an increase for the following school year based on the school budget.

 You only pay for the days that your children attend, but you are asked to establish an estimated schedule at the start of the school year.
 The students can be picked up on the playground, in the Activity Center, or in the cafeteria, depending on which location your child is at that particular day.
 Signs will be up on the main entrances of the building to let you know.
 You must sign out your child in the sign-out binder, and paperwork will be filled out at enrollment with a list of people whom you allow to pick up your children.